-Sometimes, you may hear a ‘POP!’ noise in the middle of a chiropractic adjustment.
-Rest assured that this is completely normal.
-This particular sound is called a cavitation, and it’s essentially caused by the shift of gas inside the joints.
-If there is no sound, it does not mean the adjustment was not successful, it simply means that there was no sound from the escaping gas!
+Sometimes, you may hear a popping noise during a chiropractic adjustment.
+This is 100% normal.
+The sound is known as ‘cavitation’ or ‘tribonucleation’, and it’s caused by the shift of gas inside the joints.
+The absence of it does not indicate that the adjustment was unsuccessful.

 Is everyone adjusted the same way?

 No, each individual diagnosis and care plan is unique.
-Patient’s care is custom-tailored according to age, gender, symptoms, expectations and comfort levels.
+Patient care is custom-tailored according to age, symptoms, expectations, comfort, and level of fitness.
 You are unique – why should your chiropractic care be any different?

 How many adjustments will I need?

 Each case is unique and can require a specific duration and frequency of treatment.
 The number of sessions can vary according to individual health goals.
 Most people notice progress within a week or two.
 As the stability of your spine improves, you will generally visit your chiropractor less and less often.

 A subluxation is a condition that commonly affects the spine and which is successfully treated by chiropractors.
 It consists primarily of a slight misalignment of the vertebrae and it can occur alone or in conjunction with other disc problems.
 Subluxations can cause pain and impair the normal functioning of the nerves, compressing them and causing paresthesia (pins & needles and a burning sensation).
 Subluxations in the neck generally cause numbness in the arms, while numbness in the legs is usually associated with the presence of subluxations in the lumbar spine.